 Here are some ways you can purchase a new boiler more cost-effectively.

 1. Buy an ex-display boiler model

 A great way to save money on a new boiler is to purchase an ex-display model.
 You can contact local plumbing or boiler showrooms to find out if they have any boilers on display that are for sale.

 They may have been sitting on a shelf for months, but they are in good condition and may still have a warranty.
 You could save up to £200 by purchasing a new boiler this way.

 Could you live with a smaller boiler?
 If so, you could save money.
 Less powerful boilers are generally less expensive so if you live in a small property with one or two people, this could be a great option.

-3. Am I eligible for a free boiler?
+3. Am I eligible for a free boiler grant?

 You could be eligible for a free boiler if you meet certain requirements set out by the ECO (Energy Company Obligation) scheme.
-If you own your own home, receive benefits, and have a boiler that is over 10-years old you could receive a grant towards purchasing a new boiler.
+If you own your own home, receive benefits, live in England, Wales or Scotland and have a boiler that is over 10-years old you could receive a grant towards purchasing a new boiler.

 Premium boilers are not included in the scheme, so you may get a lower quality boiler.

 Once you have selected a boiler, the next step is to get it installed by a qualified boiler installer.
 You may struggle to find a professional willing to install a second-hand boiler, so a new boiler is the best and safest option.